money in peru

 false money in peru

-Counterfeit money in Peru is a recurring problem.
+Counterfeit Peru currency is a recurring problem.
 Both with the Nuevo Sol and with the US Dollar.
 And it is not always easy to spot a counterfeit bill or coin.
 Counterfeit bills and coins are common.
 So much so that it is not surprising to see merchants and consumers vigorously verifying the authenticity of money before accepting payment or change.
 And being a foreigner, you may not be able to notice the subtle differences.
 So don’t be ashamed to take the time to review all your money when you receive it.
+The lines and borders o the images have to be well-defined.
+But the majority of the time, use your debit or credit cards.

 One of the easiest ways to verify money in Peru is by holding the bill up to the light to see the watermark.
 If you feel that something is wrong, ask for the bill or coin to be exchanged.
 New banknotes or notes were introduced in 2011, combining international security measures.
 They are also designed with figures from the rich cultural history of Peru.
 But in general, you have nothing to worry about.